0x1eef/trip.rb/README.md

 #### IRB

 Trip can listen for the `raise` event, and then pause the tracer when it is encountered.
-Afterwards, an IRB session can be started in the context of where an exception has been raised.
+Afterwards, an IRB session can be started in the [Binding (context)](https://rubydoc.info/stdlib/core/Binding) of where an exception has been raised.
 The following example provides a
 demonstration: